SketchGuard: Scaling Byzantine-Robust Decentralized Federated Learning via Sketch-Based Screening: Introduction

 \section{Introduction}

-Federated Learning (FL) enables collaborative training of AI models over distributed data while preserving privacy by keeping raw data local~\cite{mcmahan2017communication}.
-However, the canonical, server-assisted architecture of FL centralizes aggregation of model parameters, creating a single point of failure, a communication bottleneck, and trust issues~\cite{fang2024byzantine}.
-These drawbacks have catalyzed Decentralized Federated Learning (DFL), where clients exchange model updates in a peer-to-peer manner over a dynamic communication graph, thereby improving scalability and resilience~\cite{beltran2023decentralized}.
+\IEEEPARstart{F}{ederated} Learning (FL) enables collaborative training of AI models over distributed data while preserving privacy by keeping raw data local~\cite{mcmahan2017communication}.
+The canonical server-assisted architecture, however, centralizes aggregation of model parameters, creating a single point of failure, a communication bottleneck, and a trust assumption that a central coordinator will behave honestly~\cite{fang2024byzantine}.
+These limitations have motivated Decentralized Federated Learning (DFL), where clients exchange model updates directly in a peer-to-peer manner over a communication graph, eliminating any central authority and improving fault resilience~\cite{beltran2023decentralized,lian2017can}.